SHartman/academic-cv/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: "Hello World"" to my new academic CV website
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in.

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in.

 # Link this post with a project
 projects: []

 # Date published
-date: "2020-12-13T00:00:00Z"
+date: "2021-04-25"

 # Date updated
-lastmod: "2020-12-13T00:00:00Z"
+lastmod: "2021-04-25"

 # Is this an unpublished draft?
 draft: false